UntitledModGame/UntitledModGame.github.io/blog/2023-09-17_no_versioning.md

 I'm **100% FOR** the use of versioning, and I think you'd have to be an idiot not to see the value in it for 99% of situations.

 But UMG is a bit special in what it's trying to achieve.<br/>
-There's a very concerning situation where versioning could yield to a bit of a mess, I'll explain it below.
+There's a very concerning situation where versioning could cause a bit of a mess, I'll explain it below.

 --------------------

-Let's do a thought experiment, lets assume that mods ARE versioned in UMG.
+Let's do a thought experiment.<br/>
+Lets assume that mods ARE versioned in UMG.

 As discussed in [my other article](umgtech), a central goal of the UMG ecosystem is to ensure hyper-compatibility between mods.

 I want to be able to load the `ridable` mod, and have it work fully with the `projectiles` mod.
-That way, I can ride my horse off into the sunset, weilding my minigun, and rocking a cowboy hat.
+That way, I can ride my horse off into the sunset, wielding my minigun, and rocking a cowboy hat.

 Ideally, the `projectiles` mod should not need to care about the `ridable` mod.
 In fact, both mods should not know about each other, since they are unrelated.<br/>
 However, both mods will still need to tag onto other mods.